mcci-catena/MCCI_Catena_SCD/README.md

    |   JP2-3  |   SDA  |      2      | White
    |   JP2-4  |   GND  |      4      | Black

-See the example sketch, [`examples/scd30_lorawan`](examples/scd30_lorawan/README.md) for a complete example that transmits data via the network.
+See the example sketch, [`examples/scd30_lorawan`](examples/scd30_lorawan/README.md), for a complete example that transmits data via the network.

 ## Meta

 ### Sensors from MCCI

-MCCI offers a complete test kit, the MCCI Catena 4801 M321, consisting of an SCD30-based sensor module SeeedSense, a cable, and an [MCCI Catena 4801](https://mcci.io/catena4801) M301 I2C/Modbus to LoRaWAN board, mounted on a polycarbonate base with a Lithum Manganese Dioxide battery for remote CO2 sensing without external power.
+MCCI offers a complete test kit, the MCCI Catena 4801 M321, consisting of an SCD30-based sensor module SeeedSense, a cable, and an [MCCI Catena 4801](https://mcci.io/catena4801) M301 I2C/Modbus to LoRaWAN board, mounted on a polycarbonate base with a Lithium Manganese Dioxide battery for remote CO2 sensing without external power.
 We also offer accessories and enclosures to help you get started quickly, along with technical support.

 If you can't find the Catena 4801 kit on the store, please contact MCCI directly, or ask a question at [portal.mcci.com](https://portal.mcci.com).